hailey-allen/Unessay/README.md

 How to play:

 Make your way to the end of each level, hitting robots will kill you sending back to the start of the level.

 To open doors you need write file permission, you are not the owner or in the group of the file.
-Some doors with blue lazers require execute permission."
+Some doors with blue lasers require execute permission.

 w,a,s,d/ arrow keys -- moving the character w/ space bar -- Jump